stadium-software/web-service-REST/README.md

 # REST web service
 This is a [Stadium](https://stadium.software) sample illustrating how to make use of the Call Web Service action.
-The action calls a REST web service and then uses the returned data to populate the controls on the page.

 In the sample we call the Random User API web service which returns a random user for us.
 We then make use of the nationality of the user to get the person Country name by calling the Country API web service.

 ## Sample Highlights:
 - Call a REST web service